Open-Gov-Africa/house-of-reps/docs/country-gidelines.md

 1. **Initial Review**: A maintainer will review your pull request for structure and completeness.
 2. **Feedback**: You may receive feedback or requests for additional information or changes.
 3. **Approval**: Once approved, your data will be merged into the main repository.

+Thank you for your contribution to OpenGov Africa.